PradCoder/chessAI/README.md

 # ChessAI
-A chess engine made using an ANN.
+A chess engine based on a Neural Net Model.

 <h2>Problem Statement</h2>
 To build a fully functional AI using a ANN architecture that would facilitate the best learning.
 This project is still in the making